steadows/Data-Science-Portfolio/Adversarial VAE/README.md

 # Third Graduate Machine Learning Project Highlights

-This project was a collaborative effort with Steve Meadows and Brooke Walters, focusing on a complex cross-modal learning challenge.
+This project was a collaborative effort with Lauryn Davis and Brooke Walters, focusing on a complex cross-modal learning challenge.

 ## Project Overview